palvisha13/ShopifyDataSciChallenge/index.md

 ```
 ![image of a correct histogram of shoe data distribution](docs/assets/hist2.png)

 This is much better!
 Now, I have a histogram of the data in the order_ammount column that is readable.
 I did not normalize this histogram since the y axis was scaled logarithmically, which would make the y axis less intuitive to understand if the histogram was normalized before the yaxis was scaled.
 The shape of the expected histogram is preserved.

-Looking at this histogram, the data is skewed to the right since it is an asymmetric distribution with a right ended tail.
-This means that the mean is higher than the median and mode values, confirming that it is not a good metric to describe central tendency.
+The data is skewed to the right since it is an asymmetric distribution with a right ended tail, confirming that the mean should not be used.

-The histogram also shows a skew in the distribution of continuous data rather than categorical, as such I will opt to report the median of the `order_amount`, rather than the mode.
-The median better represents continuous data that does not follow a normal distribution, and the mode better represents the distribution of categorical (non-continuous) data.
-Although, both can be reported for a continuous data set.
+Since this represents a skew in continuous data (not categorical), I will report the median of the `order_amount`, rather than the mode.The median better represents continuous data that does not follow a normal distribution, and the mode better represents the distribution of categorical (non-continuous) data.

-The median of the order amounts is $ 284.00 hence, I can expect the AOV and general cost of shoes from the shopify stores to be around $ 284.00.
+The median of the order amounts is $ 284.00 hence, I can expect the AOV from the shopify stores to be around $ 284.00.